About Watercress

 Category Overview

-Dark leafy greens are a type of vegetable that is generally high in in fiber, calcium, iron, and vitamin K. Dark leafy greens are a great source of both lysine and arginine, but the amount is almost equal.
+Dark leafy greens are a type of vegetable that is generally abundant in in fiber, calcium, iron, and vitamin K. Dark leafy greens are abundant in both lysine and arginine, but the amount is almost equal.
 This means that dark leafy greens have a balanced ratio of lysine to arginine, which makes them neither beneficial nor harmful for people with herpes.
 Dark leafy greens can be eaten raw, cooked, or blended in smoothies.
 Some examples of healthy dark leafy greens you should add to your diet are spinach, kale, collard greens, and Swiss chard.Practical Recommendations

 Several micronutrients have direct antiviral or immune-supportive properties: zinc has been shown to inhibit HSV replication in vitro; vitamin D deficiency is associated with more frequent outbreaks; and vitamin C supports white blood cell function.
 A targeted supplement stack alongside a lysine-rich diet gives your immune system multiple lines of defence.